botandrose/sprockets-image_compressor/README.md

 ## Credits

-* Thanks to @nhogle for help with compiling and packaging the jpegoptim and pngcrush binaries
+* @nhogle for help with compiling and packaging the jpegoptim and pngcrush binaries
+* @florentmorin for compatibility with sprockets-rails

 ## License